Make money with Google Ads... just like me!

 regression session conducted by a licensed practitioner while under

-hypnosis."
-The truth is that past life healing happens when
+The truth is that past life healing happens

-the individual connects with their own personal past life truth by
+when the individual connects with their own personal past life truth

 cooperating with pharmaceutical companies and maintaining their medical